Garfield Pool redesign team pitches changes to unhappy swimmers

 “That’s an incredible amount of time for anyone who wants to do lap swimming and is waiting to actually swim,” said Toks Ajike, project manager with the Recreation and Parks Department.

-Still, most of the 20 neighbors in attendance opposed splitting the pool for any use that would take away from its popular lap swims.
+Still, most of the dozen or so neighbors in attendance opposed splitting the pool for any use that would take away from its popular lap swims.

 “You are taking what is really the best pool and saying … ‘we will have a little less quality for more people,’” said one neighbor.
 “It’s a solution that detracts from the quality of swimming at Garfield.
 It’s disappointing to have it be the same as at other pools.”